raquo/Airstream/README.md

 We understand how events propagate through streams, signals and state, but the events in Airstream have to originate somewhere, right?

+#### Creating Observables from Futures

+`EventStream.fromFuture[A]` creates a stream that emits the value that the future completes with, when that happens.
+* The event is emitted asynchronously relative to the future's completion
+* Creating a stream from an already completed future results in a stream that emits no events (look into source code of this method for an easy way to get different behaviour)

+`Signal.fromFuture[A]` creates a Signal of `Option[A]` that emits the value that the future completes with, when that happens, wrapped in `Some()`.
+* The event is emitted asynchronously relative to the future's completion
+* The initial value of this signal is equal to `Some(value)` if the future was already completed when the initial value was evaluated, or `None` otherwise.
+* Unlike other signals, this signal keeps its current value from going stale even in the absence of observers

+`State.fromFuture[A]` – similar to `Signal.fromFuture` but produces a `State[Option[A]]` instead.

+Note that all observables created from futures fire their events in a new transaction because they don't have a parent observable to be synchronous with.

+Now that you have an `Observable[Future[A]]`, you can flatten it into `Observable[A]` in a few ways, see [Flattening Observables](#flattening-observables).

+**Warning: As error handling is not yet implemented in Airstream (TODO), it can't handle failed futures at the moment.**

 #### EventStream.fromSeq

 ```scala